Oat Drink

 Who This Is For

-If your priority is the lowest upfront price regardless of taste or processing, powdered oat milk may suit you.
-If you want a balance of value, flavour, simpler processing and sustainability, premix oat milk offers a more rounded option.
+If your priority is the lowest upfront price regardless of taste or processing, oat powder may suit you.
+If you want a balance of value, flavour, simpler processing and sustainability, MYOM Oat Premix offers a more rounded option.

 Related Reading